gkapfham/dotfiles/README.md

 - `.vimrc`: configuration for the `nvim` and `vim` text editors
 - `.zshrc`: configuration for the `zsh` shell to use oh-my-zsh

+Are you looking for some neat configurations to sharpen your own dotfiles?
+If so, then I encourage you to review the `.vimrc`, `.zshrc`, and `.tmux.conf` files that I regularly improve.
+Please note that all of these files have groupings with beginning and ending marks that respectively look like `{{{` and `}}}`.

 ## Installation Instructions

 You can type the following command if you want to clone this repository: